In the City of Albany, 17.7% of workers were Professionals, compared to 32.2% in Public Administration and Safety.

 - A larger percentage of local workers employed as Technicians and Trades Workers (14.1% compared to 7.9%)

-The largest changes in the jobs held by the in the City of Albany workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Albany between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+337 local workers)